Hawking evaporation and the Landauer Principle: Entropy, information, and black hole evaporation

 the reduction in mass when losing one Boltzmann unit of entropy is

 Using the $\ln 2$ conversion between number of bits and entropy in Boltzmann units, the mass loss when reducing the information by one bit is

 Hence, the energy dissipated to the surroundings is

+To interpret this, we now must pay attention to the environment into which the black hole is radiating.
+It need not be to the vacuum; in principle the black hole could be radiating into an ambient medium at any temperature up to the Hawking temperature itself.
+If the dissipation had been less than Eq.~(\ref{e:BHLandauer}), say by a factor $\alpha$ (with $0 < \alpha < 1$), the black hole would have been able to radiate in a Landauer-violating fashion into a heat bath at a temperature between $\alpha T_{\rm BH}$ and $T_{\rm BH}$.
+The actual dissipation, given by Eq.~(\ref{e:BHLandauer}), is the smallest that does not permit such violations.

+Notice that if one accounted for material accreting onto the black hole from the surrounding radiation bath, the average time needed for the black hole to lose one bit would be greater, but the black hole energy loss would still be the same, given by Eq.~(\ref{e:BHLandauer}).
+Of course on the timescale of individual bits, mass loss and gain will be stochastic.

-This corresponds exactly to the Landauer energy for radiation at the black hole temperature of Eq.~(\ref{e:TBH}), and is our main result.
-We term this the {\it `Black hole saturation of the Landauer bound'}.
-This says that a black hole carries out the erasure of its internal information at the most efficient dissipation level, which is consistent with the Landauer Principle.
-Whether or not the information is actually erased entirely or is carried away with the emitted energy is a topic of longstanding debate in the gravity literature \cite{Raju}, which we do not wish to address here.
+Our conclusion is that a black hole carries out the erasure of its internal information at the most efficient dissipation level that is consistent with the Landauer Principle.
+This is our main result, which we term the {\it `Black hole saturation of the Landauer bound'}.

+Whether or not the information is actually erased entirely or is carried away with the emitted energy is a topic of longstanding debate in the gravity literature \cite{Almheiri,Raju}.
+For instance Zurek \cite{Zurek} (see also Page's response \cite{Page}, and his later work on the topic \cite{Page2}) found the cumulative entropy of the emitted radiation to be about $4/3$ that of the original black hole in the case of evaporation into a vacuum.
+Aghapour and Hajian \cite{AH} subsequently pointed out that the $4/3$ factor arises from general thermodynamic considerations not specific to black holes.
+In Ref.~\cite{domenica-cortes-liddle-24} we show the $4/3$ factor found by Zurek in Ref.~\cite{Zurek} is a result of a modelling choice (emission onto a vacuum), and find that the numerical value distinguishing the emitted radiation from the original black hole equivalent depends on the choice of the space-time geometry that the radiation from the black hole is projected onto.

+Nevertheless, for our purposes here, we are applying the Landauer Principle only to the energy dissipation of the black hole in losing its information, and do not need to have an opinion on whether the entropy acquired by the surroundings equals or exceeds the lost bit, though this may ultimately determine the reversibility or irreversibility of the evaporation process.

+Finally, we comment that astrophysical black holes are embedded in the 2.725 Kelvin cosmic microwave background, which exceeds the Hawking temperature for black hole masses greater than about that of the Moon (a few times $10^{22}$ kg).
+Absorption thus dominates over evaporation for all the expected astrophysical black holes, except for putative primordial black holes that may have formed in the early Universe \cite{PBH}.